-It’s no secret the way consumers shop has dramatically changed within the last 5 years and will continue to evolve with the rise of new technologies.
-Consumers have fully embraced shopping online for all their needs opting for a more convenient and hassle-free experience that online delivers.
+It’s no secret the way consumers shop has dramatically changed and will continue to evolve with the rise of new technologies.
+Consumers have fully embraced shopping online for all their needs opting for a more convenient and hassle-free experience.
 Many retailers have noticed a decline in sales due to eCommerce giants like Amazon and have questioned the future value of retail locations.

 The need and value of brick-and-mortar for retailers and consumers hasn’t changed.
 What’s changing is the experience consumers expect within the 4 walls of a brick-and-mortar store.
 How future shoppers will connect the digital and physical shopping experiences is still evolving and the path isn’t yet completely defined.
 What we do know is consumers are open to more personalized and immersive digital shopping experiences that offer a higher level of customer satisfaction.
 Consumers are also very quick to share their experiences (both good and bad) on social platforms.
 As a result, social media can be deadly for any brand or retailer that fails to meet changing shopper expectations.
 The key to sustaining customer loyalty is being innovative and competitive.